Planning Your Trip

 Onsite Facilities

-All students have access to a lovely outdoor kitchen equipped with a stove, hot and cold running well water, plenty of counter space, plus pots and pans, knives and cutting boards, bowls, plates, and utensils.
-The kitchen is a place where students gather to prepare food, and also to eat food brought from elsewhere and to socialize.
+All students have access to our lovely outdoor kitchen equipped with a stove, hot and cold running well water, plenty of counter space, pots and pans, knives and cutting boards, bowls, plates, and utensils.
+The kitchen is a place where students gather to prepare food, and also to eat food together and socialize.

 Our private outdoor showers with hot water are also available to everyone and are lauded by some students as one of their favorite parts of staying here.
 Our outhouses are always clean and cozy.